fossasia/open-event-server/README.md

 ## Roles

-The system has two kinds of role type.
+The system has two kinds of role type:

 1. System roles are related to the Open Event organization and operator of the application.
 2. Event Roles are related to the users of the system with their different permissions.